Media

 Watch for more libertarian-right voices like Smith becoming the default antiwar position — a lane the left vacated and isn't getting back anytime soon.

-Source: Based on a video by PowerfulJRE — Watch original video
+Source: Based on a video by PowerfulJREWatch original video

-This article was generated by NoTime2Watch's AI pipeline.
-All content includes substantial original analysis.
+This article was created by NoTime2Watch's editorial team using AI-assisted research.
+All content includes substantial original analysis and is reviewed for accuracy before publication.